cslarsen/stack-machine/README.md

 They live separately from the text and data region, and are only limited by the host process heap size.

+The machine contains no special facilities besides this:  It's inherently single-threaded and has absolutely no concept of execution protection (though, it's fairly well sandboxed from your host system).

+The project aim was to create a simple machine and language to play around with.

 The programming language
 ========================